 Completing the capability for work questionnaire

-Things to note when completing the questionnaire:
+Things to note when filling out the questionnaire:

 - Use the box provided in each section to give extra information about the problems you have with each task.
-For example, if a task causes discomfort, pain or fatigue, you should say so.
+For example, if a task causes discomfort, pain or tiredness, you should say so.
 If your condition varies, give an idea of how many days you would be able to do the task and how many you would not.

 - If a task would be a risk to your health, enough to put off any reasonable person from doing it, then you should be treated as being unable to do it.

 - If your doctor, physiotherapist or another health professional has told you to avoid an activity, make sure you put this on the form.

 - A detailed statement can be attached to the questionnaire, setting out how Parkinson's (and any other health issues) affects you.
 This could be a diary, making clear what your difficulties are on a good day, a bad day and an average day.
 Comment generally, as well as specifically about actual work situations.
 Make several copies of the statement (1 of which you could give to the healthcare professional at the assessment).

 - If you have to appeal against a benefit decision, the questionnaire will make up part of the evidence put before the tribunal.
 It's important that you don't miss anything out and that you give as much information as you can.

 - You should attach copies of any medical evidence to the questionnaire if possible.